thesisproject2017/smartmobily/_README.md

 ## Usage

-> Some usage instructions
+> You can open the App on Google Play Store

 ## Requirements

-- Node 0.10.x
+- Node.js
-- Redis 2.6.x
+- Ionic
-- Postgresql 9.1.x
+- MongoDB
-- etc
+- Express
-- etc
+-

 ## Development

 ### Installing Dependencies
+##Tasks
+install node.js
+install ionic

 From within the root directory: